Netflix refuses to add disclaimer to ‘The Crown,’ despite pressure from the British government

 New episodes have conveyed Diana’s struggle to adapt to life in the royal spotlight and her battle with bulimia — a disorder she spoke about publicly before her death.
 The season also explores the affair between Charles and Camilla Parker Bowles.

-Peter Morgan, the show’s British creator, has defended his work, explaining that he faces a “constant push and pull” when working on the historical drama.
+Peter Morgan, the show’s British creator, has defended his work, saying that he faces a “constant push and pull” when working on the historical drama.

 “I’ve learnt, to my cost, that when you’re really only focused on research, the drama suffers,” he said last month as criticism for the new season intensified.